mako-framework/docs/08_learn_more/00_events_(deprecated).md

 Mako includes two ways of handling events, an event listener and a trait that makes your class observable.

+> The event library is deprecated and will be removed in Mako 10.
+It is replaced by the [new bus library](:base_url:/docs/:version:/learn-more:command-event-and-query-buses).
+{.warning}

 --------------------------------------------------------

 <a id="event_listener"></a>